A Tory Conspiracy Fails

 A Conspiracy Rises

 John Clifton of Anson County, in the south-central part of modern North Carolina, rode to this region in mid-May of 1777 to visit his brother and friends.
-Some of them asked him along to meet a preacher, James Rawlins.
+Some of them asked him along to meet James Rawlins.
 Little did he know what he was in for.

 Rawlins made Clifton swear he would not reveal anything he was about to hear.
 Then he told him people loyal to King George III had written their own constitution for North Carolina, to counter one recently created for the new state by the rebels known as Patriots or “Whigs.”
 Rawlins said Loyalists or “Tories” were plotting to defeat the Whigs and put the Tory constitution in place.
 If someone Clifton met showed him a stick with three cuts in it, he should ask what it was for.
 That would lead to this exchange: